alexrdclement/UiPlayground/README.md

 ## Shaders

-[Runtime Shaders](https://developer.android.com/reference/android/graphics/RuntimeShader) were introduced in Android 13 and enable detailed control over how pixels are rendered on the screen.
+[Runtime Shaders](https://developer.android.com/reference/android/graphics/RuntimeShader) (introduced in Android 13) enable detailed control over how individual pixels are rendered on the screen.
 Below are shaders I've written, ported, or adapted as [Modifiers](https://developer.android.com/jetpack/compose/modifiers) that can be applied to any Composable that exposes a Modifier.

 [Source](shaders/src/main/kotlin/com/alexrdclement/uiplayground/shaders/)